-> Vienna offers an array of choices that extend beyond the options mentioned.
+Vienna offers an array of choices that extend beyond the options mentioned.
 While there is Misrachi on Judenplatz (Wien I., Judenplatz 8) and a couple more small Ashkenazi synagogues, Vienna is a city that’s also adorned with a tapestry of Sephardic synagogues.
 The city unveils a mosaic of unique Sephardic cultural legacies and vibrant communities.
 In Vienna, they often bear the indelible marks of the former Soviet republics and of other countries that dwell within the expansive Russian sphere of influence.
 From Bukharan and Caucasus Jews to Georgian Jews, these communities offer a glimpse into the rich tapestry of Vienna’s Jewish landscape.
-Embark on a captivating journey as you explore these synagogues, each with its distinctive character and atmosphere, and immerse yourself in the diverse Jewish heritage of Vienna.
+Embark on a fascinating journey as you explore these synagogues, each with its distinctive character and atmosphere, and immerse yourself in the diverse Jewish heritage of Vienna.

 So whether you’re seeking spiritual fulfillment or an unforgettable experience, Vienna’s synagogues offer a wealth of opportunities to connect with your faith and the local Jewish community.
-(The website of Vienna’s Jewish community has a list of synagogues.21)
+(The website of Vienna’s Jewish community has a list of synagogues.27)

 A Melting Pot of History, Culture, and Creativity